 Check theKET Media Lab webpage for current workshop listings for students and educators.
 We’ll add more workshops from time-to-time as things develop.

 To schedule a workshop date: Please email or call Jeff Gray at 800-432-0951 ext.
 7271.
 Educators bringing students to KET for a workshop are welcome to also plan a tour of KET’s multimedia production facility!
 See more workshop information at the KET Media Lab page.
-If you like, you can also bring lunches or order something to eat at KET while here if that helps your planning.
+To help your travel planning, you’re welcome to bring lunches or order a delivery of something to eat while at KET.